-Charlotte Lehmann, our Interim Minister, started her ministry with us August 15, 2016.
+Reverend Charlotte Lehmann, our Interim Minister, started her ministry with us August 15, 2016.
+Reverend Lehmann was ordained in October of 2017.
 She comes to us from First UU Church of Belmont, Massachusetts, where she has served as the Interim Director of Religious Education for the past two years.
 Originally trained as a geologist, Charlotte was an active member of UU congregations for 29 years before entering Meadville-Lombard Theological School in Chicago in 2009.
 She completed two ministerial internships as well as a hospital chaplaincy internship.
-She received her Master of Divinity degree in 2012 and was admitted to Preliminary Ministerial Fellowship with the UUA this past April.
+She received her Master of Divinity degree in 2012 and was admitted to Preliminary Ministerial Fellowship with the UUA.
 Charlotte’s partner, Lisa Stewart, is a physical therapist, formerly a hydrogeologist with the USGS, and also an ordained UCC minister, as well as an avid kayaker and photographer.

 Charlotte’s UU lay experience spans everything from singing in the choir to serving in leadership roles in worship, buildings and grounds, finance, life-span faith formation, and governance.
 She describes “radical relational righteousness,” i.e. the healing of relationships, as the core of her call to ministry.
 She says, “I am guided by our seven principles of Unitarian Universalism as a covenant of right relationship as I seek to facilitate healing at all levels of relational life — relationships with the Self, with other people, with our planet and all that inhabits it, and with that which we name Holy.”